(Disclosure: Some of the links below may be affiliate links)

 This tax only applies to Swiss securities dealers, not foreign securities dealers!
 Choosing a non-Swiss broker will save on the Swiss Stamp Tax!
 Since this tax is levied in both directions (buy and sell), you are effectively losing 0.30% of your transactions by using a Swiss Broker!
 Over the years, this can quickly add up to a large amount!

 This tax effectively moves people away from Swiss brokers.
-This law officially makes foreign brokers the best brokers for Switzerland.
+This law officially makes foreign brokers the best brokers for Swiss investors.

 For more information, read my article on the Swiss Stamp Tax Duty.

 As we can see from the comparison, the choice is relatively easy.
 From a fee point of view, only Interactive Brokers and DEGIRO are good choices.
 All the others are too expensive.
 Interactive Brokers is the cheapest of the available brokers.

 For me, Interactive Brokers is the best broker available in Switzerland.
 Even though DEGIRO is cheap, it cannot compare with IB.

 There is one big difference currently between these two brokers.
 Only Interactive Brokers currently offer access to U.S. ETF.
 So, if you want to invest in U.S. ETF, you must use IB.
 This is only the case for ETFs.
 Both brokers are giving access to all other U.S. securities.